-Email: alonkalr@post.tau.ac.il
+🔨 Email: alonkalr@post.tau.ac.il

-Physical Activity, Gait and Posture in People with Neurological Diseases on aerobic function capabilities during various daily and challenging situations.
-We anticipate that our research will result in quantifying differences in physical activity, particularly in the rates of moderate-to-vigorous physical activity in several neurological patient groups vs. non-diseased controls.
+Physical Activity, Gait and Posture in People with Neurological Diseases

+Our main research focuses on physical activity, gait and balance measurements, predictors, and outcomes in persons with neurological diseases, specifically multiple sclerosis (MS).
+Currently we are examining the relationship between various physical and mobility parameters with brain damage, determined by MRI methods in different neurological patient groups.
+Special interest is placed on aerobic function capabilities during various daily and challenging situations.
+We anticipate that our research will result in quantifying differences in physical activity, particularly in the rates of moderateto-vigorous physical activity in several neurological patient groups vs. non-diseased controls.
 The interest in this research is based on the rationale that a better understanding of these mechanisms will facilitate the development of practical interventions, thus minimizing the negative aspects of the disease process.
 Overall, the research questions range from theoretical exploration to clinical application and are often multi-disciplinary in nature.